radumarias/rencfs/README.md

   This is because we can seek to particular chunk.
 - Encryption key is `zeroize`d in mem on dispose and idle.
 Also, it's `mlock`ed while used to prevent being moved to swap.
 It's also `mprotect`ed while not in use.
-- * Ensure file integrity by saving each change to WAL, so on crash or power loss on next start we apply the pending changes.
+- `[WIP]` Ensure file integrity by saving each change to WAL, so on crash or power loss on next start we apply the pending changes.
 This makes the write operations atomic.
 - Multiple writes in parallel to the same file, ideal for torrent like applications.